38degrees/draft_approve/README.md

 DraftApprove is a Ruby gem which lets you save draft changes of your ActiveRecord models to your database.
 It allows grouping of related changes into a 'Draft Transaction' which must be approved or rejected as a whole, rather than allowing individual draft changes to be applied independently.

-## Alternative Drafting Gems

 There are a number of other similar Ruby gems available for drafting changes to ActiveRecord models.
 Depending upon your projects needs, another gem may be more suitable.
+See the [Alternative Drafting Gems](#alternative_drafting_gems) section for full details.

 The specific features / functionality offered by DraftApprove are:

 * No changes are needed to your existing database tables
 * No updates are required to your existing ActiveRecord queries or raw SQL queries